Cecilia Dapaah: Early life and education

-Working life
+Political life

 Dapaah was a development worker by profession and a special assistant to President John Kufour.
 In 2001, she was appointed the chairperson of the Board of Ghana Cocoa Processing Company.
 She was moved from the board in 2005, and made the deputy Minister for Water Resources, Works and Housing.
 In 2007, she was made a substantive minister till the end of the John Kufour administration in 2008.

-Political life

-During the 2008 general elections, Dapaah contested and won the Bantama constituency elections.
-She received 36,708 votes out of the 48,476 which represented 75.7% of valid votes cast.
-Cecilia Dapaah was a member of the Parliament of Ghana from 2009 to 2013.
+Cecilia Dapaah was a member of the Parliament of Ghana from 2005 to 2013.
 She served on various parliamentary committees in Ghana including Works and Housing; Advisory Committee to the Speaker of the Parliament; Employment, Social welfare and Youth; Foreign Affairs; and Special Budget.